Gordon D. Gayle: Korean War

 Following the outbreak of Korean War, Gayle was ordered to Korea in September 1951 and assumed duty as executive officer, 7th Marine Regiment under Colonel Herman Nickerson Jr. on September 20.
-His regiment was held in divisional reserve for the 1st Marine Division following the Battle of the Punchbowl, but soon returned to the front lime.
+His regiment was held in divisional reserve for the 1st Marine Division following the Battle of the Punchbowl, but soon returned to the front line.
 Facing elements of the Chinese PLA, the 7th Marines were part of the Division's main defensive position.
 Local skirmishes and clashes were continuous and ongoing but no major engagements.
 Gayle remained in that capacity until November 14, 1951, and received the Navy Commendation Medal with Combat "V" for his service in that capacity.

 He was then transferred to divisional staff under Major General Gerald C. Thomas and assumed duty as assistant chief of staff for operations (G-3).
 The division was sent to western Korea in March 1952, where it took over a sector of the extreme left of the UN line with the responsibility of blocking the historic invasion route to Seoul.
 Gayle remained in that capacity until the end of April 1952 and then returned to the United States for a severe family medical emergency.
 For his service on the staff of 1st Marine Division, Gayle received the Legion of Merit with Combat "V".